*New & Funded* . . . . . . . . . *Upcoming* . . . . . . . . *Ongoing Opportunities*

 Postdoctoral scholars are paid according to the UC Salary Scale (unless superceded by fellowship regulations) according to their level of experience and will also be eligible for generous UC benefits.

 Availability: Please contact me about current and future positions.
 Questions regarding research opportunities are welcome by email email@example.com or telephone 209-228-4056 or by mail at the School of Natural Sciences, University of California at Merced, 5200 North Lake Road, Merced, CA 95343, USA.

 Location: The University of California is creating a dynamic new university campus and campus community in Merced, California.
 UC Merced opened in August 2004 as the 10th campus of the University of California and the first American research university built in the 21st century.
-The next six years will see a $1.6 billion expansion as part of the '2020' plan; the university and opportunities are growing rapidly.
+We are approaching the culmination of a $1.6 billion expansion as part of the '2020' plan; the university and opportunities are growing rapidly.
 The campus is located in the Central Valley, at the base of Yosemite National Park, only 2-3 hours from sites along the spectacular Pacific coast.

 Conditions: Applicants must meet all eligibility criteria as specified by the UC.

 University of California at Merced is an affirmative action/equal opportunity employer with a strong institutional commitment to the achievement of diversity among its faculty, staff, and students.